• Skip to main content

 Tampa Heights Historic District.

 North of the North Franklin Street Historic District (and I-275) is this district with more than 280 historic buildings.
 In addition, there are numerous bungalow houses.
-Many of the old buildings are now new coffee shops, breweries, and restaurants.
+Many of the old buildings have been transformed into new coffee shops, breweries, and restaurants.

 Episcopal House of Prayer.

-The St. James House of Prayer Episcopal Church dates from 1922.
+The St. James House of Prayer Episcopal Church was established in 1922.
 The Gothic Revival church has a rubble stone exterior.

 Seminole Heights Residential District.

-This area is predominantly private homes, many in Gothic Revival and American Craftsman bungalows.
+This area is predominantly comprised of private homes, many of which are in Gothic Revival and American Craftsman bungalows.

 Seminole Heights United Methodist Church.